 Yeast is the driving force of your homemade pizza dough.
 Different yeasts produce different flavor profiles in pizza dough.

 - Dry Yeast

 You can use either fresh or dry yeast to make homemade pizza.
-These two classifications have different characteristics that will determine which one to use, depending on the kind of pizza you want to make.
+These two classifications have different characteristics that determine which one to use, depending on the pizza you want.

 You can use any type of yeast to make homemade pizza.
 The difference will be the fermentation process or duration and the flavor profiles each yeast brings to the table.

 Fresh & Dry Yeast for Pizza Dough

 You can use either fresh or dry to make pizza.